department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 ## Accelerated benefits for terminally ill policyholders

 Eligible Veterans, service members, and covered spouses of service members can get accelerated benefits.
-Accelerated benefits means you can get up to 50% of the face value of your coverage in increments of $5,000—paid to you before death.
+With accelerated benefits, you can get up to 50% of the face value of your coverage in increments of $5,000—paid to you before death.

 <ul class="usa-accordion">
 <li>